 Why Most Donation Centers Decline Microwaves

 Many large donation organizations no longer accept microwaves at all.
-The reasons include liability concerns, limited testing capabilities, and storage challenges.
-Older or heavily used microwaves are especially difficult to resell or redistribute safely.
+Liability concerns, limited testing capabilities, and storage challenges make older or heavily used microwaves difficult to redistribute safely.
+When donation isn’t an option, recycling or professional removal is the better route.

 Microwave Disposal for Apartments & Rentals